A Public Witness from Southern Arizona Clergy

 Rev. Carla Williams, Presbyterian Church (USA)

-This statement is the work of a grassroots movement of clergy in Southern Arizona who came together as an ecumenical working group—pastors, deacons, active and retired—committed to offering a clear, public Christian witness in response to a deepening national crisis.
+This statement is the work of a grassroots movement of clergy in Southern Arizona who began meeting in May of 2025 as an ecumenical working group—pastors, deacons, active and retired—committed to offering a clear, public Christian witness in response to a deepening national crisis.

-As our first collective action, we drafted this public statement addressing urgent events unfolding in our nation and world.
+As our first collective action, we finalized and published this public statement in August of 2025 addressing urgent events unfolding in our nation and world.
+The initial publication on August 15, 2025 included nearly 80 cosigners.

 We now invite others across Southern Arizona to join in continued witness and action rooted in the way of Jesus.